Monday, April 5, 2021¶

 Also updated the Contributor Guide where I added a section “Before getting started”.

-En passant I started to check and review the Lino Community Guide, which was quite scaring at places.
+En passant I started to check and review the cg, which was quite scaring at places.

 I have been thinking and writing much about this topic: Why software should be free.
 I believe that intellectual property was a bad idea for humanity and that it is time to get rid of it.
 But of course that’s a crazy claim, and I don’t know the truth, I am just a average-talented programmer with a tendency to philosophy, and with age I am getting more audacious.
 Changing Lino to the AGPL is my legal commitment that I will rather grow potatoes and chicken than accepting to write non-free software.